Don't Pirate Or We'll Mess With Your Connected Thermostats, Warns East Coast ISP - Slashdot

 Re: (Score:3)

-This is why we need bet neutrality (Score:1)
+This is why we need bet neutrality (Score:3, Insightful)

 Of course, personally, I am strongly against connecting any devices (other than computers) in my home to the outside facing network, but that's beside the point.